Implement Switch Kit

 Bill Switching

-After a user successfully logs into the merchant, an account.added webhook event is published.
+For bill switches, after a user successfully logs into the merchant, an account.added webhook event is published.
 Similarly to Deposit Switch, an account_id is generated that represents the end user's account with the merchant they are switching payment methods for.

 Using either the end_user_id or the link_token_id, you can associate the account with the user who logged in with Link.
 For example: